What is behind Vietnam's economic success story? – DW – 10/15/2024

 Countries in Southeast Asia are seen as suited alternatives.

-Bich Tran, an adjunct fellow at the Center for Strategic and International Studies (CSIS), said Vietnam is a top choice.
+Bich Tran, an adjunct fellow at the Center for Strategic and International Studies (CSIS), told DW that Vietnam is a frequent option.

-"Vietnam is one of the top choices for many companies' China plus one policy because of the geographical proximity and similar culture," she told DW.
+"Vietnam is one of the top choices for many companies' China-plus-one policy because of the geographical proximity and similar culture," Tran said.

 "For those who have been operating in China, moving to Vietnam is much easier, and dealing with the Vietnamese would be more familiar than dealing with Indonesia or Malaysia," she said.